charlesknapp/TotalRecall/README.md

 ### B. printCool

-Write a function `printCoolthat` accepts one parameter, `name`, as an argument.
+Write a function `printCool` that accepts one parameter, `name`, as an argument.
 The function should print the name and a message saying that that person is cool.

 `console.log(printCool("Captain Reynolds"));`
 `=> "Captain Reynolds is cool";`